NevenNabil/Alx_GP_EventPulse/README.md

 Technologies Used:
-The technology stack used is primarily centered around web development using JavaScript and related frameworks and libraries.
+The technology stack used is primarily centered around web development using JavaScript and related frameworks & libraries.
 Here's a breakdown:

 1. JavaScript (JS):
    - JavaScript is the primary programming language used for web development.
 It's used for both client-side & server-side development.